OpenStackOnRaPi/ostackinstall/README.md

 #### Configuration

   * First, if not already done, execute steps 1 and 2 from the previous section 3.ii (stop NetworkManager and install netplan).
   * Then upload the files stored in this repo in directory `flat` to respective directories on each RPi.
 Make sure to preserve the names of the paths contained inside directory `flat`.
 That is, files from the `flat/etc/netplan` directory to the `/etc/netplan` directory on the RPi, and from the `flat/etc/systemd/network` directory to the `/etc/systemd/network` directory.
 These files configure the RbPi for a flat network, meaning no VLANs.
 There is no Ethernet layer isolation between tenants; for now, this will be implemented in OpenStack using VXLANs, which encapsulate Ethernet frames into IP/UDP packets.
   * On each RPi, edit file `/etc/netplan/50-cloud-init.yaml` and update IP address of interface `veth0`, DHCP server address (the Linksys or other router in your network), and the default route (typically the same ad DHCP server address).
   * Then, simply restart the RPi and it should be available on the statically assigned IP address provided in the /etc/netplan/50-cloud-init.yaml file.

+Your network configuration is now the same as that from section 3.ii.
+You can continue with the installation procedure (section 4 and 5) to enjoy using OpenStack with a flat provider network.

 ## 4. Management host preparation